woodenworks/project-kraken/monsters/undead/Trickster Spirit.md

 ***Liquid Shadows.*** The Spirit is Heavily Obscured.
 All attacks against the Spirit are made with Disadvantage.

-***Flickering Strike.*** The Spirit can teleport up to 3 times on its turn, provided that it never travels more than 50 feet from where it started its turn.
+***Flickering Strike.*** The Spirit can teleport up to 3 times on its turn to a space it can see (no action required), provided that it never travels more than 50 feet from where it started its turn.

 ***Laid to Rest.*** The Spirit has manifested temporarily.
 It cannot regain any lost Hit Points, and no effect can force it to remain when its time expires.

 ### Actions
-***Sneak Attack*** *Melee Attack Roll:* Bonus equals your spell attack modifier, reach 5 ft. *Hit* 10 (2d4 + 5) Force damage.
-If the attack was made with advantage, or if an ally who is not incapacitated is within 5 feet of the target, deal an additional 35 (10d6) Force damage.
+***Phantom Blade*** *Melee Attack Roll:* Bonus equals your spell attack modifier, reach 5 ft. *Hit* 10 (2d4 + 5) Force damage. _Sneak Attack:* If the attack was made with advantage, or if an ally who is not incapacitated is within 5 feet of the target, deal an additional 35 (10d6) Force damage.

 ***Muddled Identity (Recharge 5–6).*** Everything within 30 feet of the Spirit goes completely dark for a moment.
 When the darkness fades, an illusion covers any number of creatures, making each one appear to be a different creature in range.
 The Spirit, and any creatures it designates, can see through this illusion.
 The illusion vanishes on an affected creature after 1 round or as soon as it takes damage.